fortrabbit/help/docs/access-methods.md

 ## Available authentication methods

 * **Password**  - [see below](#toc-password-authentication)
-  classical username + password authentication
+  Classical username + password authentication mode
 * **SSH public key authentication** - [see below](#toc-ssh-key-authentication)
-  slightly more advanced and recommended using private and public SSH keys
+  Slightly more advanced and more convenient mode using private and public SSH keys

 ## Identify your current access method